dadhi/DryIoc/docs/DryIoc.Docs/Extensions/MefAttributedModel.md

 `ExportMany` maps directly to DryIoc [RegisterMany](..\RegisterResolve#markdown-header-registermany) method.

-It allows to omit specifying `typeof(IService)` contract, because it will be firgure out automatically by `ExportMany`:
+It allows to omit the `typeof(IService)` contract because it will be figured-out automatically by the `ExportMany`:

 ```cs
 class DryIocAttributes_ExportMany